 If you struggle with stress intolerance, then AFS should be explored as the clinical presentation.
 Too much stress is havoc on the adrenal glands, which makes it harder for them to produce cortisol to deal with the stress.

 Of course, stress is just one of the larger contributors and consequences of AFS.

-If you need more help to increase your stress tolerance or are struggling with its symptoms, then call Dr. Lam’s team on +1-626-571-1234 or click the banner below to use the Ask The Doctor system.
+If you need more help to increase your stress tolerance or are struggling with its symptoms, then call Dr. Lam’s team on +1-626-571-1234 or click here to use the Ask The Doctor system.

 © Copyright 2020 Michael Lam, M.D.
 All Rights Reserved.

 When the maximum stimulatory level is reached, the body may send you signals such as anxiety, panic attack, brain fog, and fatigue to warn you.